ome/omero-metadata/README.rst

 Objects can be specified as arguments in the format ``Class:ID``, such as ``Project:123``.

+Bulk-annotations are HDF-based tables with the NSBULKANNOTATION namespace, sometimes referred to as OMERO.tables.

 Available subcommands are:

 - ``allanns``: Provide a list of all annotations linked to the given object